 What Kind of Things are the Best to do After Meditation?

 As already mentioned, meditation doesn’t need to finish when you open your eyes or leave your mat.
-Anything you do after that keeps your vibration high, your mind at peace, and helps you feel in control of your lives, is going to be of benefit.
+Anything you do after that keeps your vibration high, your mind at peace, and helps you feel in control of your life, is going to be of benefit.

 We all have different wants, live in diverse environments, and have dissimilar demands on our time.
 However, it’s good for us all to try to schedule some time following your meditation session with something that continues the momentum you have built up for as long as possible.

 1) If time is not an issue, just meditate for a little longer.

 Build upon the good feelings, the peace, the clarity, and the insights you have already gained.
 Because

 the more you can feel these good feelings, the easier they will become to achieve again and again.

 If we teach our bodies and minds what it is like to feel good, often, feeling good will eventually become a habit….
 And the good news is that this new healthy habit will overwrite some of the negative habits that we currently have.

 And this means that our ‘go-to’ reaction outside of meditation will be to feel good more often.